daler/dotfiles/docs/starthere.rst

    for things like lazy.nvim

 2. Manually download and install your favorite font from https://www.nerdfonts.com/.
-Be sure to set your terminal to use the font.
+Be sure to change your terminal program's preferences to use the new font.

-You’ll need to configure your terminal preferences to use one of the new fonts that ends in “for Powerline”.
 Note that on Terminal on Mac, you'll also need to set the font for non-ASCII characters.

 .. note::